Covert Comic Home Page

 Sunday

 Lounged around the house with the wife and kids today, feasting on Thanksgiving leftovers and watching television.
+When I heard a TV commentator say that Americans aren't a gullible people, I just smiled.
+Americans not gullible: talk about wonderful news!

 *